View our 10 great ways to find a company to work for

 When looking for a specific career in a specific industry, using organisation and trade sites is a great way to find potential employers.
 You can see information about specific careers, including links to some sector organisations and societies on Job Information.

 You can also search for organisations linked to a specific type of trade or industry through the internet: keywords to use in the search engine - ‘Sector’ + ‘Association or Federation or Society’ + UK, for example - Engineering + Association + UK.
 This will bring up lists of Engineering Associations.
 Some of these sites have free access to their membership directories.
 You can contact companies you would like to work for, or view their websites for any advertised jobs.
-If you are not sure of what type of job you are interested in yet try our Job Matching Quiz to get ideas.
+If you are not sure of what type of job you are interested in yet try our Career Match Quiz to get ideas.

 Read the business and finance sections of local newspapers, either online or paper versions